webmachinelearning/hybrid-ai/proposals/cache.md

 - The presence of an item in the cache in theory could be used for tracking repeat visits by a particular user agent to the same site, by generating a random model and then computing and storing the hash on the server side.
-However, note that the API only checks for the existence of a given hash in the cache, it does not provide a list of all items in the cache.
+However, note that the API only checks for the existence of a given hash in the cache, it (intentionally) does not provide a list of all items in the cache.
 An attacker would have to "guess" at which hash is in the cache, and possibly test them one by one.
-The API can limit the number of attempts to retrieve models from the cache to avoid a system trying to exhaustively probe the cache.
-This failure can be "soft" e.g. the cache can just stop trying to retrieve data after a certain number of attempts and let all fetches "fail".
+The API can limit the number of attempts to retrieve models from the cache to resist a system trying to exhaustively probe the cache.
+This failure can be "soft" e.g. the cache can just stop trying to retrieve data after a certain number of attempts and let all `loadGraph` calls "fail".
+For the same reason `deleteGraph` calls always succeed to avoid having them being used as probes.

 ## Extensions for XSS Case
 Although not a primary goal, it is worth thinking about how the API might be extended to the